tihmstar/shawazu-gb-dumper/README.md

 <br><img src="https://github.com/tihmstar/shawazu-gb-dumper/blob/master/images/gb_camera.jpg?raw=true" width="400" />

 # Discord
 One day i will probably make my own discord server for these kind of projects.
-Until then you can find me on the [Corco Cartridge Dev](https://discord.com/invite/jxGfqw2mdt) server in the **SHAWAZU** subsection.
+Until then you can find me on the [Croco Cartridge Dev](https://discord.com/invite/jxGfqw2mdt) server in the **SHAWAZU** subsection.